Ribosome-Packet-Processor/Ribosome-P4/README.md

     ```p4
     #define MAX_QP_NUM 16
     ```
+2. Edit the `MAX_QP_NUM` variable in the `setup.py` file, specifying the new number of desired QPs:
+    ```python
+    MAX_QP_NUM = 16
+    ```
-2. Recompile the P4 code.
+3. Recompile the P4 code.

-### Specify how many bits should be sent to the NF
+### Specify how many bytes should be sent to the NF
-You can set the number of bits to send to the NF.
+You can set the number of bytes to send to the NF.
 To do so, you have to:

-1. Edit the `include/configuration.p4` file, specifying the number of desired servers:
+1. Edit the `include/configuration.p4` file, specifying the length in bytes of the packet copy to send to the NF:

     ```p4
     #define PKT_MIN_LENGTH 71
     ```
-2. Edit the `setup.py` file, specifying the size of the `PKT_MIN_LENGTH` variable:
+2. Edit the `setup.py` file, changing the `PKT_MIN_LENGTH` variable:

     ```python3
     #################################